django-haystack/django-haystack/docs/tutorial.rst

 Within your URLconf, add the following line::

-    (r'^search/', include('djangosearch.urls')),
+    (r'^search/', include('haystack.urls')),

-This will pull in the default URLconf for djangosearch.
+This will pull in the default URLconf for haystack.
 It consists of a single URLconf that points to a SearchView instance.
 You can change this class's behavior by passing it any of several keyword arguments or override it entirely with your own view.